lvivco/mdcfg/CONTRIBUTING.md

 Guidelines for pull requests:

-1. Add issue first or choose existing
+1. Add issue first or choose existing.
+Clarify with us.
 2. Create a new branch
 3. Assign issue to branch
 4. Make your changes.
 Use similar coding style.
 Please note that your PR should include tests for the new codebase!